-Of the Madrid Art triangle, the Reina Sofia museum is the best to get to know the avant-garde movement and the arte of the second half of the XX century.
-The expansion of the museum in 2005 gave the structure a better view and more rooms such as a cafeteria and newer and bigger stores.
+Of the Madrid Art Triangle, the Reina Sofia Museum is the best to get to know the avant-garde movement and the art of the second half of the XX century.
+The expansion of the museum in 2005 gave the structure a better view, more rooms such as a cafeteria and newer and bigger stores.
 The museum is in what used to be the old San Carlos Hospital, a building built back at the end of XVIII.

 This museum offers the visitor pieces of art from important Spanish painters such as Pablo Picasso, Salvador Dali and Joan Miro.
 The most famous piece of the museum is the Guernica of Picasso.

 If you want to visit the museum, you will need a few hours because the museum is truly vast.
 The curious ones will need around one to two hours to visit the most important parts of the museum and to see the main art pieces.

 The Nouvel extension holds the temporary expositions and pieces belonging to the end of the XX century.
 The Sabatini buildings, with big panoramic elevators, holds all of the permanent collections.
 A part from the indispensable Guernica, you should stop and appreciate Picasso’s preparatory sketches of the Guernica, as well as the surrealist collection, Dali and some of the Spanish artists of the end of the XX century like Luis Gordillo, Pablo Palazuelo and the Equipo Crónica.

 Advice: It is recommended to go early because the lines form quickly, especially if there are temporary expositions.
 Before ending your visit, you shouldn’t forget to go up to the terrace and appreciate the views of Atocha and Lavapies.